Can GDP measure happiness and well-being?

-Madrid, January 21 (EFECOM).- The oft-repeated debate over whether economic growth reflects a nation’s well-being has once again been brought to the fore at the Davos Forum, where there is a need to look beyond economic performance to measure It has been talked about.
-Considering a country’s progress, standard of living or happiness of its citizens as the measure of success.
+The recurring debate about whether economic growth reflects a nation’s well-being has been reignited at the Davos Forum, where measuring a country’s progress requires looking beyond economic performance, taking into account standards of living.
+There has been talk of keeping it in.
+Or the happiness of citizens as a measure of success.

 Ninety years after gross domestic product (GDP) was introduced as an indicator of national economic progress, the World Economic Forum has considered how to measure “good growth” and whether national accounts should have a monetary value.
 In addition, environmental or social elements should also be included.
 The goods and services it produces.